odata2ts/odata2ts/int-test/olingo-v2/README.md

 This is the first place converters meet a **running** V2 server at all; `examples/main` covers the converted V2 model only against a mock client.

+`libraryRenamed` is the V2 half of what `int-test/asp-net` does for V4.
+Renaming is not version-neutral: the mapping between the TypeScript name and the OData one has to survive whatever the client builds, and V2 builds several of those things differently - a key predicate carries a type prefix (`Books(guid'...')`), `$expand` cannot nest query options, a binding goes through `__metadata.uri`, and the payload arrives wrapped in `d`.
+A mapping proven over V4 says nothing about any of that. `feature/Renaming.test.ts` writes through the renamed client and reads back through the raw one, which is what shows a value landed under its OData name rather than under the TypeScript one.

+Two names need help there, the same two as in the V4 metadata since it is the same model: `Location_` (a shelf mark) and `Location` (the branch an item sits in) both become `location` under camelCase, so `propertiesByName` maps the former to `shelfLocation`; and `Branch` exists in two namespaces, so `byTypeAndName` gives the one in `PublisherRegistry` the name `PublisherBranch`.

+`enumType` has no counterpart on this side: OData V2 has no enum types at all, and what the V4 model declares as the `Amenities` enum is a plain `Edm.Int32` in this metadata.
+The axis is V4-only, not merely untested here.

 ## Generation